ruanklein/sbagen-plus/README.md

    ./mk-macos -ogg
    ```

-The compiled binary will be created in the current directory as `sbagen`.
+The compiled binary will be created in the current directory as `sbagen+`.

 ### Linux and Windows